 Perhaps the biggest puzzle of Ireland’s 2+ years of economic crisis is the lack of progress on restructuring the banking sector, and in particular the reluctance to follow through on the implications of having guaranteed the liabilities of insolvent financial institutions.
 As with many of Ireland’s problems, there is no single explanation so in this post we focus on just one — a mindset in the Irish government that springs from the legal background of several of the principals in it.

 First, a detour.
 Use of the term “lawyer” in Ireland in any kind of smart-alec company will quickly draw a fussy explanation that the country has in fact 2 types of lawyers: solicitors and barristers, with only the former dealing directly with the client and the latter specialized to make arguments in court and provide legal opinions.
 Somehow this obvious restrictive practice is alive and well despite Ireland’s reputation as a liberalised economy.
 So this is a class that knows how to look after itself.
+You can also take a look at this blog to get more information on how to contact the best lawyers near you.

 It’s also heavily represented at the top levels of government.
 One especially unflattering episode that brought this into the spotlight was when the then Minister for Defence Willie O’Dea was a little too expansive in an interview with a reporter in his home city of Limerick with gossip that a local rival had been involved in running a brothel.
 O’Dea denied he had made any such insinuation until the reporter produced a tape proving that he had.
 His memory thus jogged, he revised an earlier sworn statement to a court that he had not.